darrengruber/n8n-nodes-claude-code-agent/README.md

 A powerful n8n community node package that brings **Claude Agent SDK** capabilities to your workflows, along with **Docker container execution** for running isolated code and commands.
 Build intelligent, tool-using AI agents that can execute code, run containers, and interact with your entire n8n workflow ecosystem.

+> **🎉 Recent Improvements**: The codebase has been completely refactored to follow n8n's best practices with improved modularity, comprehensive test coverage, and better maintainability.
+See the Architecture section for details on the new structure.

 ## 🎯 What's Included

-This package provides **three powerful custom nodes**:
+This package provides **four powerful custom nodes**:

-### 1. **Claude Agent** Node
+### 1. **Claude Agent** Node (v3)
 The main agent node that runs Claude AI agents with full tool support, memory, and output parsing capabilities.
+Features conditional UI that adapts based on whether used as a standalone node or as a tool.

-### 2. **Claude Agent Tool** Node
+### 2. **Claude Agent Tool** Node (v1)
-Run Claude agents as reusable tools that can be connected to other AI nodes in your workflow.
+Legacy version maintained for backward compatibility.
+For new workflows, prefer using the Claude Agent v3 node in tool mode.

 ### 3. **Run Container** Node
 Execute Docker containers with automatic image pulling, environment variable support, and clean output capture.

+### 4. **Run Container Tool** Node
+Run Docker containers as reusable tools that can be connected to AI nodes in your workflows.

 ## ✨ Key Features